 However, you should begin making a list of duties in which you perform daily/weekly in order to explain these tasks to someone who you will be hiring online later.
 Know your company and the responsibilities you are assigned with in order to find the correct person for the job when the time comes.

 Determine Which Tasks To Take Off Your Plate First

 First and foremost, if you want to grow your company, you have to let go of some menial tasks in which you can delegate to someone else.

 Start by determining which tasks are the least relevant for yourself to complete in the beginning.
-What responsibilities could you hand over to your online worker that could still mean productivity?
+What responsibilities could you hand over to an online worker that could still mean productivity?

 Usually it’s the one’s with the least importance and the highest time ratio.
 Start a list of these tasks and identify them so you can have a launching point to begin hiring online workers for your company.

-For example, you may want to think about these tasks to delegate to your workers.
+For example, you may want to think about these tasks to delegate to workers.